ClassicIsaac/Basic-Python-projects/README.md

-# Basic-Python-projects
-Python projects for beginners
+Two beginner-friendly Python mini projects to enhance your Python skills